-For odd l, the argument in the integral becomes an odd function and vanishes.
-For even l, the longitudinal component gives (cf. [120], Sec.
-1.3.
-Eq.
+For odd l, the integrand becomes an odd function and vanishes.
+For even l, the longitudinal component gives (cf. [119], Eq.
 (11))

-Since the atom is located in the center of the cylinder, the component in the Hamiltonian (39) emerging from the $e^{(\varphi)}$ -component of the scalar product of the reduced smearing function and the longitudinal-mode vector vanishes due to the rotational invariance.
-Finally for the z-component, we get by performing the azimuthal integration - which again fixes the azimuthal mode number $m_2$ to zero - and extending the upper limit of the radial integration to infinite
+Since the atom is located in the center of the cylinder, the component in the Hamiltonian (39) emerging from the $e^{(\varphi)}$ -component of the scalar product of the reduced smearing function and the longitudinal mode vector vanishes due to the rotational invariance.
+Finally for the z-component, we get by performing the azimuthal integration - which again fixes the azimuthal mode number m_2 to zero - and extending the upper limit of the radial integration to infinite

-The radial integration can also be solved by Hankel transformations (cf. [121] Sec.
-8.6.
-Eq.
+The radial integration can also be solved by Hankel transformations (cf. [120] p.
+29 Eq.
 (10)):

-For the cosine term we thus have $\cos(k_l z + \pi l/2)$ .
-Then, the integral is non-zero only for even l (odd l results in an odd function)
+For the sine term we thus have $\sin(k_l z + \pi l/2)$.
+Then, the integral is non-zero only for odd l (even l results in an even function)